True Crime delivers some of the Region's worst tales of murder, deceit and betrayal. Check out this slideshow to see where the cases stand.

 GARY — In the early morning hours of Sept.
 27, 2003, a Gary family arrived at their home after celebrating a relative's college graduation.

-Terry Lee Dennie, armed with a 9mm gun, shot to death four of his relatives and wounded his grandmother, officials at the time said.
+Terry Lee Dennie, armed with a 9mm gun, shot to death four of his relatives and wounded his grandmother, officials said at the time.
 He then took his own life.

 The shooting happened at their family home in the 1100 block of Porter Avenue in Gary.
 Dennie, 20, killed his mother, Angela Walton-Scruggs, 41, along with his two siblings, Darion Dennie and LaDanna "Mandy" Dennie.